-The calculated chi square is 8.75.
-The critical chi square χ20.05,5 = 11.07.
-The calculated chi square does not exceed critical chi square.
+The calculated chi-square is 8.75.
+The critical chi-square χ20.05,5 = 11.07.
+The calculated chi-square does not exceed the critical chi-square.
 Therefore, the hypothesis of an honest die cannot be rejected.
 The random departures from theoretical expectation could well be explained by chance cause.

 Normal Distribution (GOF):